UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 	In [15]: add(3, 2, 1)
 	Out[15]: 6

-We snuck in an interesting and usefule feature of functions in Python: key word arguments which are often called kwargs for short.
+We snuck in an interesting and useful feature of functions in Python: key word arguments which are often called kwargs for short.
 The second and third arguments to our function above have names.
 The first named or key word argument is ``y`` and the second is ``z``.
 Note that the act itself of giving default values to arguments turns them from standard positional arguments into key word arguments.
 This allows the caller to specify them by name rather than by position so that they can be called in any order.
 For instance, ``z`` can be specified before ``y``.

 .. code-block:: ipython